HawkeyeReport - Top in-state games to watch

 Top in-state games to watch

-The Iowa high school football season kicks off in full force this week, which means recruits will be in action all across the Hawkeye State.

-In this update, we dive in and take a look at the top in-state match-ups to watch and where all of Iowa commits and top targets are playing this week.
+In this update, we dive into the Iowa high school football schedule this week and take a look at the top in-state match-ups to watch and where all of the Iowa commits and top targets are playing.

 Top Game of the Week